CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

     {{< figure src="/images/netq/card-size-picker-222.png" width="200" >}}

-    Single width opens a small card.
-Double width opens a medium card.
-Triple width opens large cards.
-Full width opens full-screen cards.
+    One-quarter width opens a small card.
+One-half width opens a medium card.
+Three-quarters width opens a large card.
+Full width opens a full-screen card.

 3. Click the Picker.
 The card changes to the selected size, and may move its location on the workbench.

 ### View a Description of the Card Content

 When you hover over a medium or large card, the bottom right corner turns up and is highlighted.
 Clicking the corner turns the card over where a description of the card and any relevant tabs are described.
-Hover and click again to turn it back to the front side.
+Hover and click the corner again to turn it back to the front side.

-{{< figure src="/images/netq/card-desc-on-back-222.png" width="400" >}}
+{{<figure src="/images/netq/card-desc-on-back-222.png" width="400">}}

 ### Reposition a Card on Your Workbench

-You can also move cards around on the workbench, using a simple drag and drop method.
+You can move cards around on the workbench.

-To move a card:

-1. Simply click and drag the card to left or right of another card, next to where you want to place the card.
+1. Click and drag the card to the left, right, above, or below another card, to where you want to place the card.

-2. Release your hold on the card when the other card becomes highlighted with a dotted line.
-In this example, we are moving the medium Network Health card to the left of the medium Devices Inventory card.
+1. Release your hold on the card when the other card becomes highlighted with a dotted line.

-   {{< figure src="/images/netq/move-card-click-drag-222.png" width="700" >}}

-   {{< figure src="/images/netq/move-card-release-222.png" width="700" >}}

 ### Table Settings